In this Article

 If you do wake up at night hearing a thump and find out that your baby has fallen, it is important to observe your child for the next 24 hours to find out if there are any lasting effects.

 Initially, you need to check whether your baby is conscious.
 The fall could make your baby lose consciousness initially, and the toddler may appear to be limp or sleeping.
 The consciousness is regained rather quickly, and they may resume crying.
 Even though it may seem normal, it is imperative that you treat this situation as a medical emergency.
 It is advised to not move your child immediately after the fall, since it may cause further injury to the child.

-You have to pick up the child and comfort them gently if the child does not seem to be injured outside.
-Babies may be confused, alarmed and scared, after a fall.
-While holding the baby, you need to inspect the child for any physical signs of harm, on the head area.
-Although the baby falling off the bed and hitting its head is a common accident, it needs to be treated with caution.
-If the child is under the age of one, the situation should be treated as a medical emergency, and you must take the child to the doctor right away.
+Pick up your baby and comfort him gently if he does not seem to be physically injured.
+Babies may be confused, alarmed and scared after a fall.
+While holding the baby, inspect him for any physical signs of harm, especially on the head area.
+Although the baby falling off the bed and hitting his head is a common accident, it needs to be treated with caution.
+If the child is under the age of one, the situation should be treated as a medical emergency and you must take him to a doctor right away.

-If there is any impact on the head of the infant, it is possible that he/she may develop a bulge in the shape of an egg in that area.
-However, the egg-shaped bulge is not as bad as it seems- they usually turn out just fine, and go away after a short period.
+If there is any impact on your infant’s head, it is possible that he may develop a bulge in the shape of an egg in that area.
+However, the egg-shaped bulge is not as bad as it seems- it will usually go away after a short period of time.
 The bulge means that there is swelling in the area, but only superficially.

 To deal with the bulge, you have to apply a cold compress on it every hour, for about five minutes.
 This is easy to do, but the only difficulty is distracting the child from the chill of the ice pack.
 The bulge usually disappears within a few hours, and if it doesn’t, you should consult a doctor.